Ram Golf XT1 Men's Waterproof Golf Shoes Review

 Lightweight as the shoe was, I can't help but think this is down to the rather flimsy synthetic material used on the upper.
 You can feel before you even put the shoe on that the materials used are the on the cheap side and it doesn't appeal to the overall desirability of the shoe.
 Of course you can expect this on a shoe with a RRP as low as this, but the trade off is that there is a lack of medial support on offer here.
 On the opposite end of the spectrum, the adidas Tech Response 2.0 (which comes in at a similar RRP) has much more solid feeling during the swing and remains a fairly lightweight shoe in the grand scheme of things.

 Looks-wise I think the XT1 hits just the right note.
 Some budget shoes, the aforementioned adidas included can offer quite a clumpy look - but the Ram looks much more subtle that its rivals.
 The branding isn't overall excessive and color options are plentiful.
 I tested the grey/white version of the XT1 but it's also available in all grey, black and navy.
 Interestingly, when you first take the XT1 out of the box, you'll find the soft spikes are not pre-attached, as you'll find in the vast majority of the best golf shoes.
 You have to do this yourself, which is a bit unconventional, but does mean you get a spike wrench with the shoes, which is nice.
-This will no doubt come in handy as and when you need to replace the soft spikes in the shoe, but it's the first time I've had to attach my own spikes on a brand new pair of spiked golf shoes!
+This will no doubt come in handy as and when you need to replace the soft spikes in the shoe, but it's the first time I've had to attach my own spikes on a brand new pair of spiked golf shoes

 Once you've got the spikes in, I'm pleased to report the grip is very impressive and the mixture of soft spikes and plastic nubs create a solid feeling under foot in all conditions.
 The shoe literally has waterproof in the name, so you'll be glad to know it is very much fully waterproof.
 I tested the XT1 during an almighty downpour and found it no signs of leaking while my feet stayed bone dry.
 Not even the fabric material around the top of the shoe stayed wet during the downpour, so the XT1 very much does what it says on the tin when it comes to waterproofness.
 This does make the XT1 a shoe for all seasons so, if you're looking to save a bit of money by only having one pair of shoes, the XT1 will take you through an entire season and well beyond.

-Dan is a Staff Writer and has been with the Golf Monthly team since 2021.
-Dan graduated with a Masters degree in International Journalism from the University of Sussex and primarily looks after equipment reviews and buyer's guides, specializing in golf shoe and golf cart reviews.
-Dan has now tested and reviewed over 30 pairs of golf shoes since he joined Golf Monthly and is an expert in the field.
-A left-handed golfer, his handicap index is currently 7.8 and he plays at Fulford Heath Golf Club in the West Midlands.
+Dan has been with Golf Monthly team since 2021.
+He graduated with a Masters degree in International Journalism from the University of Sussex and looks after equipment reviews and buyer's guides, specializing in golf shoe, golf bag and golf cart reviews.
+Dan has now tested and reviewed over 30 pairs of golf shoes and is an expert in the field.
+A left-handed golfer, his handicap index is currently 6.5 and he plays at Fulford Heath Golf Club in the West Midlands.

 Dan is currently playing: